Evidence on the California Bar Exam

 Under the CEC, the statement is also admissible if it is against the declarant’s social interest because it risks making the declarant an object of hatred, ridicule, or social disgrace in the community.
-Thus, it is broader than the federal rules.
+Thus, the exception is broader under the CEC compared to the FRE.

 Present sense impression

-Under the federal rules, the elements are: the declarant describes or explains an event while the event is occurring or immediately thereafter.
+Under the FRE, the present sense impression exception occurs when the declarant describes or explains an event while the event is occurring or immediately thereafter.

 The CEC does not recognize this hearsay exception!

-Instead, it frequently tests “contemporaneous statements” which is only recognized by the CEC (and not the federal rules).
-The elements of this are: the declarant makes a statement to explain, qualify, or make understandable his own conduct and the statement was made while the declarant is engaged in that conduct.
-This exception is much narrower than the federal rules.
+Instead, the California Bar Exam frequently tests the “contemporaneous statement” exception which is only recognized by the CEC (and not the FRE).
+The elements of this exception are that the declarant makes a statement to explain, qualify, or make understandable his own conduct and the statement was made while the declarant is engaged in that conduct.
+This exception is much narrower than the FRE present sense impression exception.

 Exclusions vs. exceptions

-The best way to get good at Evidence questions is to practice essays.
-This will help you become acquainted with how Evidence is routinely tested (including California distinctions).
-And, it will help you master the highly tested issues.
-Further, it will help you boost your MBE score as well!
+The best way to gain proficiency at Evidence essay questions is to practice writing answers to essay questions.
+This will help you become acquainted with how Evidence is routinely tested on the essay portion of the California Bar Exam (including California distinctions).
+And not only will it help you master the highly tested issues, it will help boost your MBE score as well!

 Here are a few essay questions with student answers that we recommend you practice to get exposed to some highly tested topics in Evidence essay questions: